johnsoncodehk/tsslint/README.md

 ## Features

 - Integration with tsserver to minimize semantic linting overhead in IDEs
-- Integration with tsc to minimize linting time in continuous integration (CI) pipelines
 - Compatibility with TSLint rules
-- No need for IDE extensions
 - Writing config in typescript
 - Direct support for meta framework files based on TS Plugin without a parser (e.g., Vue)